 6 Tips for Planting Alfalfa

-1. Perform a soil test.It’s important to know your soil’s pH, potassium (K) and phosphorous (P) levels.
+1. Perform a soil test.It’s important to know your soil’s pH, potassium (K), phosphorous (P), sulfur (S) and boron (B) levels.
 Nutrients are expensive, so don’t guess.

 - pH: A neutral level between 6.8 and 7.1 is ideal.

-- Sulfur and boron levels: Conduct NutriSolutions® tissue tests and follow guidelines provided by the results.
-Sulfur and boron can improve alfalfa quality and yield.
+- S and B: Conduct NutriSolutions® tissue tests and follow guidelines provided by the results.

 2. Choose smart seeding dates.Alfalfa has a wide range of recommended seeding dates.
 In the Upper Midwest, alfalfa fields can be seeded anytime from mid-April through May.
 For northernmost dairy regions, early June can still be suitable.
 Like any seed, soil temperatures and soil moisture are two of the most important factors for germination.
 Seeding too early in conditions that are too cold delays seedling emergence, can result in seed rot and can create potential for poor stand density.
 Planting too late may not allow enough moisture on the top layer of soil, making it more difficult for alfalfa seedings to emerge.